Writer: Tim Vandergrift

 Kit Winemaking Q&A

-MEMBERS ONLYHere are some of the best wine kit-related questions we’ve received from readers.
+Here are some of the best wine kit-related questions we’ve received from readers.
 Now, on to the questions!
-QUESTION: A kit I received as a gift instructs me to start fermentation at a specific gravity (SG) of 1.048 to 1.052.
-I have made a number of their kits before but usually the starting gravity is
+QUESTION: A kit I received as a gift instructs me to start fermentation at

 Troubleshooting Wine Kit Aroma

-MEMBERS ONLYBefore we finish shooting smelly troubles in wine kits we need to do a quick recap of the basics of troubleshooting: Almost all of these issues can be avoided if you carefully follow the instructions that came with your wine kit.
-Kits sometimes have procedures that contradict accepted techniques for fresh grape/fresh juice winemaking.
-There
+Before we finish shooting smelly troubles in wine kits we need to do a quick recap of the basics of troubleshooting: Almost all of these issues can be avoided if you carefully

 Troubleshooting Visual Defects in Wine Kits

-MEMBERS ONLYThe old truism of the commercial wine industry is that people drink with their eyes first.
+The old truism of the commercial wine industry is that people drink with their eyes first.
 This is natural since you’ll see your glass as it’s coming to your lips.
-No matter how a wine tastes, if it’s hazy, cloudy or (even worse!) lumpy, it’s not going to please the drinker.
-Wines made from kits
+No matter

 Yeast Trials With Wine Kits